binchoi/habit-racer/README.md

 * Prevent double entry per day
 * Consider the safety implications of using hidden data fields and brainstorm how to bolster defense against malicious attacks.
 * Consider where the security should be placed to prevent some authenticated user being able to manipulate the race of stragers by accessing through url
+  * How to implement an attribute/... -based access control
 * Implement the Races entity class and do everything that has been done for the Posts class (until API)
 * Incorporating a cache layer such that when the post table page is shown, it doesn't have to make a query unless it has been more than a couple of minutes (TTL)